2 JOHN

 Date.
 John was writing from Ephesus about AD 95, in part concerning hosting traveling Christians visiting a city on business or ministry.
 The comforts of the modern hotel were unknown in the ancient world.
 Inns were infamously dirty, flea-infested places of ill repute, and innkeepers were notoriously rapacious.
 Consequently, in their travels Christians were customarily hosted by members of local churches.
 Paul, for example, was extended hospitality by Lydia in Philippi (Ac 16:15), by Jason in Thessalonica (Ac 17:7), by Gaius in Corinth (Rm 16:23), and by Philip in Caesarea (Ac 21:8).
 But such hospitality could easily be abused.
 Should traveling false teachers, who posed as Christian missionaries, be offered hospitality?
 The author issued instructions concerning whom to host and whom to refuse, and why.

 Recipients.
 Accordingly, the letter’s recipient has been understood to be either a local church or a certain woman in a local church.
-The following reasons have been argued in favor of both views: (1) The addressee is called "the chosen lady" who is loved by "all who know the truth" (1).
+The following reasons have been argued in favor of both views: (1) The addressee is called "the chosen lady" who is loved by "all who know the truth".
 Christians everywhere would more likely know of this particular church than an individual in it.
 But a prominent woman of means could be widely known.
 And the expression "all who know the truth" could be intended to mean, not that she was known by "all" believers everywhere, but just all those in her particular church.
 (2) The second-person plural in 6, 8, 10, and 12 seems to favor a church, referring to a plurality of recipients, not an individual.
 But the letter is addressed to a group of people—"the chosen lady and her children"—which in itself is sufficient to account for the second-person plural.
 (3) The letter’s warning against false teachers applies more to a church than to a family.
 But if this family had been accustomed to extending hospitality to traveling heretics, the warning is just as applicable to them as to a local assembly.
 (4) The command to "love one another" (5) better suits a church than a family.
 Yet acrimony can plague a family as well as a church.
 Furthermore, the writer may be stressing the proper use of love prior to addressing the family’s misuse of it by hosting false teachers.
 (6) The NT elsewhere personifies the church as a woman (1Pt 5:13), and as the wife (Eph 5:22–33) or the betrothed (2Co 11:1) of Christ.
-If "the chosen lady" here is in like manner a local church, then who would her "chosen sister" of 13 be, a sister church?
-Furthermore, the switch in 6 from-second person singular ("I ask you, lady") to first-person plural ("we love one another") is more likely said to a woman and her children than to a church and its members.
+If "the chosen lady" here is in like manner a local church, then who would her "chosen sister" of verse 13 be, a sister church?
+Furthermore, the switch in verse 5 from second-person singular ("I plead with you, lady") to first-person plural ("we love one another") is more likely said to a woman and her children than to a church and its members.
 The most natural reading of the text, then, identifies the recipient as an individual woman with her children.

 Purpose.
 Recently the writer had crossed paths with this lady’s children.
 To his delight he found them living exemplary Christian lives and was writing to inform her of it.
 But the children had informed John of their mother’s sincere but misguided hospitality to traveling heretical teachers.
 So he penned this letter to encourage this lady to keep displaying Christian love to all but, on the other hand, to cease assisting heterodox deceivers in their ministry.
 The key words are "truth" (1, 2, 3, 4) and "love" (1, 3, 5, 6).
 The latter comes from obeying the former.
 Following the truth leads to loving God and humanity.